redis/redis-doc/docs/manual/scaling.md

 but make sure to replace the port number `7000` with the right port number according to the directory name.

-Now copy your redis-server executable, **compiled from the latest sources in the unstable branch at GitHub**, into the `cluster-test` directory, and finally open 6 terminal tabs in your favorite terminal application.

-Start every instance like that, one every tab:
+You can start each instance as follows, each running in a separate terminal tab:

 ```
 cd 7000
-../redis-server ./redis.conf
+redis-server ./redis.conf
 ```

-As you can see from the logs of every instance, since no `nodes.conf` file existed, every node assigns itself a new ID.
+You'll see from the logs that every node assigns itself a new ID:

     [82462] 26 Nov 11:56:55.329 * No cluster configuration found, I'm 97a3a64667477371c4479320d683e4c8db5858b1